Towards a National Strategy on Climate, Health, and Well-being for Australia

 - A Health Leaders Roundtable was held in Canberra on 11 October 2016 to enable leaders from major health sector stakeholders to meet with politicians from the federal government, the opposition and the Greens, and to discuss the key elements for a national strategy.

 - Read the letter from CAHA to the Health Minister, Sussan Ley, here.
+We are now waiting on a response to this letter from Health Minister Greg Hunt.

 - Download a presentation about the Campaign for the National Strategy on Climate, Health and Well-being here.